Dominic Smith (baseball): Minor leagues

 The Mets selected Smith in the first round, with the eleventh overall selection, of the 2013 Major League Baseball draft.
 Rather than attend USC, he signed with the Mets for a $2.6 million signing bonus.
-The Mets assigned Smith to the Gulf Coast Mets of the Rookie-level Gulf Coast League (GCL), where he batted .287 with three home runs and 22 runs batted in (RBIs) in 48 games.
-He was subsequently promoted to the Kingsport Mets of the Rookie-level Appalachian League, where he recorded four doubles in six at bats.
+The Mets assigned Smith to the Gulf Coast Mets of the rookie–level Gulf Coast League (GCL), where he batted .287 with three home runs and 22 runs batted in (RBIs) in 48 games.
+He was subsequently promoted to the Kingsport Mets of the rookie-level Appalachian League, where he recorded four doubles in six at bats.
 At season's end, Baseball America named Smith as the 4th best prospect in the GCL for 2013.
-He spent the entire 2014 season with the Savannah Sand Gnats of the Class A South Atlantic League.
+He spent the entire 2014 season with the Savannah Sand Gnats of the Single–A South Atlantic League.
 With just one home run, 44 RBIs and 77 strikeouts in 461 at bats, Smith fell way short of expectations.

-Smith got off to a slow start with the St. Lucie Mets of the Class A-Advanced Florida State League (FSL) in 2015.
+Smith got off to a slow start with the St. Lucie Mets of the High–A Florida State League (FSL) in 2015.
 He batted .143 with one double in his first sixteen games, and was 0-for-22 to start May.
 On May 12, Smith got his first extra base hit since Opening Day with a double against the Tampa Yankees.
 The 3-for-5 performance signaled a turn around for Smith, who compiled a sixteen-game hitting streak to raise his batting average to .260.
 For the month of June, Smith batted .352 with a FSL-leading 38 hits and 51 total bases.
 He also had the second most RBIs (20) and fifth most runs scored (15) to earn FSL Player of the Month honors.
 The hot hitting continued; Smith ended the season with a .305/.354/.417 slashline, and a career high six home runs.
 He led the league with 79 RBIs and 33 doubles on his way to being named FSL Player of the Year.
 After the season, he played for the Salt River Rafters of the Arizona Fall League.

-In 2016, Smith played for the Binghamton Mets of the Class AA Eastern League, where he posted a .302 batting average with 14 home runs and 91 RBIs.
+In 2016, Smith played for the Binghamton Mets of the Double–A Eastern League, where he posted a .302 batting average with 14 home runs and 91 RBIs.
 He played in the 2016 All-Star Futures Game.
-The Mets assigned Smith to the Las Vegas 51s of the Class AAA Pacific Coast League to start the 2017 season.
+The Mets assigned Smith to the Las Vegas 51s of the Triple–A Pacific Coast League to start the 2017 season.